bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 #### Dynamic Linking

 This is the most impactful compilation time decrease!
-If `bevy` is a dependency, you can compile the binary with the `dynamic_linking` feature flag.
+You can compile `bevy` as dynamic library, preventing it from having to be statically linked each time you rebuild your project.
+You can enable this with the `dynamic_linking` feature flag.

 ```sh
 cargo run --features bevy/dynamic_linking